CoLRev-Environment/search-query/docs/source/pre_commit.rst

 **3. Implicit operator precedence (STRUCT_0001 — implicit-precedence)**

 Mixing ``AND`` and ``OR`` at the same level can be ambiguous.
-Add explicit parentheses to make precedence clear.
+Add explicit parentheses to make the precedence of operators explicit.

 .. code-block:: text